Kevin Pietersen: Post-playing career and image

 Pietersen has expressed gratitude over having time for his family.
 He has also reiterated over the years his regret over trying "too hard to be English" at the expense of his home.

 Pietersen is a prominent advocate for the welfare and conservation of endangered animals in South Africa.
 In 2018, he opened Umganu Lodge, a luxury resort at the edge of Kruger National Park.
-The resort serves as both a retreat centre and as a means to foster greater awareness of endangered species in South Africa.
-He also established Saving Our Rhinos Africa & India (SORAI), an Australian charity supporting rhinoceros conservation.
+He also established Saving Our Rhinos Africa & India (SORAI), a social enterprise supporting rhinoceros conservation.

 In 2019, BBC Radio 5 Live featured Pietersen in the Beast of Man podcast.
 The programme profiled his role in combating illegal poaching, particularly that of rhinoceros.

 Achievements

 Awards

 Pietersen gained several awards for his performances in the 2005 season.
-He was named both the ICC ‘ODI Player of the Year’ and ’Emerging Player of the Year’ in 2005, and was one of the five Wisden Cricketers of the Year (alongside team mates Simon Jones and Matthew Hoggard) for his role in the successful 2005 Ashes series against Australia.
+He was named both the ICC ODI Cricketer of the Year and Emerging Cricketer of the Year in 2005, and was one of the five Wisden Cricketers of the Year (alongside team mates Simon Jones and Matthew Hoggard) for his role in the successful 2005 Ashes series against Australia.
 Along with the rest of the England team, Pietersen was recognised in the 2006 New Year Honours, being appointed a Member of the Order of the British Empire for services to cricket.
 He also played for the ICC World XI in the 2005 ICC Super Series against Australia.